MaciejM-S/your-exp-back-end/README.md

 +  SendGrid - for password restoring

-To provide better undesrtanding of <b>/back-end</b> this description presents information about each file and subfile giving you a better understanding of their purpose and functionality:
+To provide better undesrtanding of <b>/back-end</b> this description presents information about controllers, routers and functions directories and its subfiles giving you a better understanding of their purpose and functionality:

 ### controllers